$0 Colorado Foster Care Quick-Start Checklist

 Pet documentation: If you have pets, you need current vaccination records from a licensed veterinarian for each animal.
 This is a document most people have somewhere but often can't find quickly.
 Get it organized before the inspection.

-Documentation binder: Your caseworker will expect to see organized documentation at the first formal meeting.
-This includes: background check application receipts and results, medical clearances for all household adults, financial records (recent pay stubs, bank statements, or tax returns), auto insurance, driver's licenses, and reference letters.
-Having these organized in a binder before your first meeting signals preparation and moves your timeline forward.
+Documentation binder: Your caseworker may request organized documentation at the first formal meeting.
+This includes background-check materials, medical statements for household members, financial records such as recent pay stubs or tax returns, auto insurance, driver's licenses, and reference letters.

 The Family Evaluation: What Caseworkers Are Actually Assessing